JuegaTade7175/algol68-vscode-genie-setup/README.md

 ## Features

-🎯 Run ALGOL 68 programs in Visual Studio Code
+🎯 Run ALGOL 68 programs on VS Code
-🎯 Optimized Git Bash terminal (UTF-8)
+🎯 Optimized terminals (UTF-8)
 🎯 Cascadia Code PL source
 🎯 Integrated graphics with Gnuplot
 🎯 Custom aliases and scripts
-🎯 Clean and visual code (thanks to Cascadia Code ligatures)
+🎯 Clean and visual code (ligatures)
 🎯 Support for .a68 and .alg
-🎯 Version control (Git) ready
+🎯 Version control with Git ready

-## System Requirements (Full)
+## Necessary System Installations (Full)
 1. 🖥️ ALGOL 68 Genie
 → https://algol68.sourceforge.net/
 → The installation bin folder must be added to your system PATH.